NIET Impact Overview

 Collectively, NIET's initiatives are impacting over 250,000 educators and 2.5 million students.

-As demand escalated for TAP's proven instructional tools, NIET established its Best Practices Center in 2011 to cover a broader base and customize technical assistance to fit specific state and district needs.
+As demand escalated for TAP's proven instructional tools, NIET established the Educator Effectiveness Best Practices Center in 2011 to cover a broader base and customize technical assistance to fit specific state and district needs.

 Our organization has also expanded to meet that need.
 We are not only able to deliver high-quality product and services, but our growing research and policy efforts also help us to share those results.